HuRef: HUman-REadable Fingerprint for Large Language Models: Introduction

 \section{Introduction}

 Large language models (LLMs) have become the foundation models in many scenarios of artificial intelligence.
 As training an LLM from scratch consumes a huge amount of computation and data resources and the trained LLM needs to be carefully protected from malicious use, the parameters of the LLMs become a crucial property to protect, for both commercial and ethical reasons.
-As a result, many of the LLMs are open-sourced with carefully designed licences to reject commercial use~\citep{touvron2023llama,taylor2022galactica} or requiring an apply-and-approval process~\citep{touvron2023llama2,zhang2022opt,falcon,baichuan,2023internlm,zheng2023codegeex}, let alone some LLMs are not open-sourced entirely~\citep{openaichatgpt,OpenAI2023GPT4TR,brown2020language,wu2023bloomberggpt,chowdhery2022palm,hoffmann2022training}.
+As a result, many of the LLMs are open-sourced with carefully designed licenses to reject commercial use~\citep{touvron2023llama,taylor2022galactica} or requiring an apply-and-approval process~\citep{touvron2023llama2,zhang2022opt,falcon,baichuan,2023internlm,zheng2023codegeex}, let alone some LLMs are not open-sourced entirely~\citep{openaichatgpt,OpenAI2023GPT4TR,brown2020language,wu2023bloomberggpt,chowdhery2022palm,hoffmann2022training}.

 At the core of protecting LLMs from unauthorized use is to identify the base model of a given LLM.
 However, different from other forms of property such as software or images, protecting LLMs is a novel problem with unique challenges.
-First, the base model usually needs to be fine-tuned or even continued pretrained to be applied to downstream tasks, resulting in parameter updates that make the resulting model different from the original base model, which makes it disputable to identify the base model.
+First, the base model usually needs to be fine-tuned or even continued pretraining to be applied to downstream tasks, resulting in parameter updates that make the resulting model different from the original base model, which makes it disputable to identify the base model.
 Second, many of the popular LLMs are not releasing their parameters, leaving the identification in a black-box setting.
 Third, different from previous smaller-scale neural networks that are only trained for specific tasks, LLMs are usually targeted for enormous forms of tasks that are not yet defined during pretraining.
-This has made the watermarking methods for traditional neural networks~\citep{adi2018turning,xiang2021protecting,yadollahi2021robust}
+This has made the watermarking methods for traditional neural networks~\citep{adi2018turning,xiang2021protecting,yadollahi2021robust} not suited in this case, especially under extensive subsequent training steps.